 Grant Application Workshops

-Application workshops are held about a month prior to the deadline.
-Participants learn about the grant program, application process, and how to write an effective Next Step Fund grant application.
+Potential applicants are encouraged to attend a grant workshop to learn about the grant program, application process, and how to write an effective Next Step Fund grant application.
 This is your opportunity to get questions answered on your project ideas.

 MRAC maintains a library of the Next Step Fund finalist grant applications and the recorded panel discussion.
 Reviewing these materials can enhance your understanding of the process and improve your application.
 The application library is open during MRAC hours and staff is happy to help you.
 To see a list of this and last fiscal year’s funded projects, visit our recent awards page.